Interest

 For all lovers of antiques, vintage and craft objects made with patience and passion by modern artisans, here’s a list of the markets not to be missed in Emilia-Romagna, including clothing, jewelry, furnishings…and much more!

-Every fourth Sunday of the month in the historic center of the town of Caorso, in the province of Piacenza, there’s “Ricordi del passato“ (Memories of the past), the antiques market especially for antique lovers, but also for those who are looking for original ideas to furnish their homes.
+Every fourth Sunday of the month in the historic center of the town of Caorso, in the province of Piacenza, there’s “Ricordi del passato (Memories of the past), the market especially for antique lovers, but also for those who are looking for original ideas to furnish their homes.

 Parma | Mercanteinfiera

-Twice a year, in spring and autumn, at the Fiera of Parma you can’t miss “Mercanteinfiera“, one of the most important events of the sector in Europe.
-On these occasions the Parma Fair Centre becomes a real antiques city, in which more than a thousand exhibitors from all over Europe show and sell their discoveries.
+Twice a year, in spring and autumn, at the Fiera of Parma you can’t miss Mercanteinfiera, one of the most important events of the sector in Europe.
+On these occasions, the Parma Fair Centre becomes a real antique city, in which more than a thousand exhibitors from all over Europe show and sell their discoveries.

 Modena | MAAM

-Several times a year in Piazza Matteotti in Modena, the MAAM, Modena Arts and Crafts Market, is back, the market that brings together about 180 artisans which, on this occasion, sell their high-quality creations.
-Visitors also have the opportunity to take part to the courses taught by the creative people of the association right in the market.
+Several times a year in Piazza Matteotti in Modena, the MAAM, Modena Arts and Crafts Market, is back, the market that brings together about 180 artisans who, on this occasion, sell their high-quality creations.
+Visitors also have the opportunity to take part in the courses taught by the creative people of the association right in the market.

 Modena | 7.8.Novecento

-Every year during the autumn/winter season, the Modena’s Fair Centre hosts “7.8.Novecento“, the Great Market of the Antiques.
-It’s one of the oldest antiques markets in Italy, with about 200 Italian and foreign antiquarians, where you can find important antiques, modern and vintage pieces.
+Every year during the spring season, the Modena’s Fair Centre hosts 7.8.Novecento, the Great Market of the Antiques.
+It’s one of the oldest antique markets in Italy, with about 200 Italian and foreign antiquarians, where you can find important antiques, modern and vintage pieces.

 Bologna | Antiques Market

-The Market is present from 8.30am to 6pm in winter, from 8.30am to 7pm in summer.
+The Market is present from 8.30 am to 6 pm in winter, and from 8.30 am to 7 pm in summer.

 Throughout the year, every third Sunday of the month in the streets of the pretty urban center of Budrio, a few miles from Bologna (famous for being the Ocarina Village), from dawn to dusk the “Incanti e Mercanti” market takes place, with more than 200 exhibitors of antiques, modernism, and reuse.